tgdrive/teldrive-docs/docs/guides/rclone.md

-# Setup Teldrive with Rclone
+# Setting Up Teldrive with Rclone

+Teldrive integrates with rclone, allowing you to use your Telegram storage with familiar rclone commands and features.

-# Installation
+## Installation

+Install the Teldrive rclone remote using one of these methods:

 ::: code-group
 ```sh [macOS/Linux (curl)]